thibyaa/Backend_TwentyOne_API/ReadMe_Intro.md

 ### MVP

 * Create a game in which the 2 players each count up from zero by 1, 2 or 3.
-Whichever player reaches 21 first loses
+Whichever player reaches 21 first loses!
+* Teach the computer to either play in "easy mode" (random number generator) or "hard mode" (playing to hit multiples of 4 so it will win).
+* Add a player or a game into the database
+* Assign games to a player

+### EXTENSION
+* add a multiplayer mode so that games can have multiple players
+* add a "loserboard" for how many times each player lost!

+## UML Diagram and ERD

+## Please provide example data and the exact path of each implemented route

+## Routes should be in a list organised by-route and not by request method (i.e. GET, POST)

+## Further extensions

+## Any bugs?!